Are You Taking Advantage of Your Benefits?

 Some employers allow you to purchase EE Savings Bonds through payroll deductions.
 These bonds are tax-free, if used for education.

 529 plans are also being offered by more employers through payroll deduction.
 Financial planners consider 529 plans to be one of the best college savings vehicles around.
 The plans allow you to save money, which grows tax-deferred and can be withdrawn tax-free to pay for education expenses.
 The money in the account can be invested in various mutual funds.
-For more on 529 Plans, check out these stories:

 Transportation Savings Accounts